 Field turbidity is used to model continuous SSC at each monitoring site.
-Field turbidimeters are calibrated to 1,600 NTU (Table 3).
-Turbidity peaks are replaced with lab turbidity values when field turbidity exceeds 1,600 NTU.
+Field turbidimeters are calibrated between 1,600 and 2,000 NTUs (Table 3).
+Turbidity peaks are replaced with lab turbidity values when field turbidity exceeds DTS calibration thresholds.
 Field and lab turbidity regressions are used to reconstruct turbidity peaks when stream turbidity exceeds the limit of field turbidimeters.
 An example field-lab turbidity relationship is shown in Figure 2b.
 Field turbidity is corrected and validated in TTS adjuster using QAQC codes that are listed in Table 5.